ShaheerS171/Git-Conflict-Arbitrator/README.md

 ---

-# 🤖 AI Implementation
+#  AI Implementation

 ## Overview

 The core intelligence of **Git-Conflict Arbitrator** is powered by **Mistral AI's `mistral-large-latest` model**.
-Instead of relying on traditional line-by-line merge algorithms, the application performs **intent-aware conflict resolution** by understanding what each developer is trying to accomplish before generating a unified implementation.
+Instead of relying on traditional line by line merge algorithms, the application performs **intent-aware conflict resolution** by understanding what each developer is trying to accomplish before generating a unified implementation.

 The workflow is designed to preserve the objectives of both developers whenever possible while producing clean, maintainable, and production-ready code.